STAR IDAZ Approach

 1. Control of the host (blue),

-3. Looking at the vector ecology or biotope (green).
+3. Looking at the vector ecology or biotope (orange).

 The generic roadmap can be used in conjunction